CT Lung Cancer Screening

 (574) 372-7601 (574) 372-7601

 (260) 435-7522 (260) 435-7522

-Lung cancer is the number one cause of cancer-related deaths in the United States.
-It is responsible for more deaths annually than breast, prostate and colorectal cancers combined.
+Lung cancer is the number one cause of cancer-related deaths in the United States, but an estimated 80 percent of lung cancers could be cured if detected at an early stage.* It is responsible for more deaths annually than breast, prostate and colorectal cancers combined.
 Lung cancer is second only to heart disease in the number of deaths caused annually.

-If you meet the following National Comprehensive Cancer Network guidelines for high-risk category 1, no physician referral is required.
+If you meet the following National Comprehensive Cancer Network guidelines for high-risk category 1, a physician referral may be required.
 If you meet category 2 criteria, ask your physician for a referral.
 CT scans are easy and painless and could save your life because they can detect lung cancer at an early stage, when it is most treatable.

 NCCN CRITERIA FOR LUNG CANCER SCREENS

 High-risk Category 1

 - Age 55 to 74 AND

 - Have smoked a pack a day for 30 years or two packs a day for 15 years OR

 - Quit smoking less than 15 years ago